Arundhati (Hinduism): Traditions

 Arundhati is identified with the morning star and with the star Alcor, which forms a double star with Mizar (identified as Vasishtha Maharshi) in Ursa Major.
 Arundhati, though the wife of one of the seven seers, is accorded the same status as the seven seers and is worshipped with them as such.
 In Vedic and Puranic literature, she is regarded as the epitome of chastity, conjugal bliss and wifely devotion.
 In post-Puranic epic poems in Sanskrit and Hindi, she has been described as "chaste and revered" and with a character that is "unblemished, inspiring and worthy of imitation".
 In the Hindu culture, there are several beliefs, practices and traditions centred on Arundhati including a ritual in the marriage ceremony after the Saptapadi, a fast, a belief about imminent death, and a maxim.

 In one of the rituals of a Hindu marriage, the groom shows the bride the double stars of Vasishtha and Arundhati as an ideal couple, symbolic of marital fulfilment and loyalty.
-The couples are asked to look up the constellation symbolizing conjugal love and affection.
+The couples are asked to look up to the constellation symbolizing conjugal love and affection.
 On the second bright day of the lunar month of Chaitra, a fast in her honour is observed in certain regions of India by ladies whose husbands are alive.
 This fast is observed with the belief that the ladies observing it would not be widowed.

 Since the Arundhati star is faintly visible, there is a belief that when someone is near death, they can not see the Arundhati star.
 Due to its faintness, the Arundhati used to be shown in steps, first showing the brighter stars, and then relative to that the faint Arundhati star is directed.
-The maxim in Sanskrit called the Arundhatīdarśananyāyaḥ (IAST: अरुन्धतीदर्शनन्यायः), used in the meaning of inferring the unknown from that which is known, is named after Arundhati.
+The maxim in Sanskrit called the Arundhatī Darśana Nyāya (Sanskrit: अरुन्धतीदर्शनन्यायः), used in the meaning of inferring the unknown from that which is known, is named after Arundhati.